eda-ricercatore/gulyas-scripts/notes/python.md

 		having extra arguments that are passed to the wrapper, which returns the decorator \cite[Chapter 3, pp. 72]{Alchin2010}.
 	- Beware of side effects of decorators \cite[Chapter 3, pp. 75]{Alchin2010}.
+	- A decorator enables memoization by storing the result of a function;
+		this is carried out by the argument list as a key to automatically cache the result \cite[Chapter 3, pp. 75]{Alchin2010}.
 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.